 VOTING DEADLINE - An absentee ballot returned by mail must be postmarked no later than the day prior to the election.
-If hand-delivered, the ballot must be in the office of the Absentee Election Manager by the close of business (but no later than 5 p.m.) on the day prior to the election.
-The absentee ballot must be received by the absentee election manager by noon on election day if the ballot is mailed.
+If hand-delivered by the voter, the ballot must be in the Absentee Election Manager's office by the close of business (but no later than 5 PM) on the day prior to the election.
+The absentee ballot must be received by the Absentee Election Manager by noon on election day if, the ballot is mailed.